Parent page: Working with Components

 - The latest revisions of all Items in the selected folder (and its descendent structure).

-The main acquisition grid, listing all Item Revisions chosen for acquisition from the source server.
+The main acquisition grid, listing all Item Revisions chosen for acquisition from the source Workspace.

-An example Content Cart, prepared ready for delivery to the target server.
+An example Content Cart, prepared ready for delivery to the target Workspace.

-- Revision ID - the full identifier for the Item Revision in the target server, based on defined Item Naming and Revision Scheme for that Item type.
+- Revision ID – the full identifier for the Item Revision in the target Workspace, based on defined Item Naming and Revision Scheme for that Item type.

-- Folder - the destination folder in the target server in which the acquired Item Revision will be created/delivered.
+- Folder – the destination folder in the target Workspace in which the acquired Item Revision will be created/delivered.